HMS Glamorgan: Falklands campaign

 Glamorgan was steaming at about 20 kn some 18 nmi offshore.
 The first attempt to fire a missile did not result in a launch.
 At the second attempt, a missile was launched, but it did not find the target.
 The third attempt resulted in the last remaining missile tracking the target.
 The incoming Exocet missile was also being tracked on Glamorgans bridge and operations room by the Principal Warfare and Navigation Officers.

 Before the missile impact, the ship executed a highspeed turn away from the missile, before the Exocet struck the port side adjacent to the hangar near the stern.
 The turn had prevented the missile from striking the ship's side perpendicularly and penetrating; instead, it hit the deck coaming at an angle, skidded on the deck and detonated, making a 10 × 15 ft hole in the hangar deck and a 5 × 4 ft hole in the galley area below, where a fire started.

 The blast travelled forwards and down, and the missile body, still travelling forwards, penetrated the hangar door, causing the ship's fully fuelled and armed Wessex helicopter (HAS.3 XM837) to explode and start a severe fire in the hangar.
-Fourteen crew members were killed and dozens more wounded.

-Six of those killed were from the ship’s flight of 737 Naval Air Squadron.
+Fourteen crew members were killed and over 30 wounded.Six of those killed were from the ship’s flight of 737 Naval Air Squadron.
 Thirteen crew members who lost their lives that day were buried at sea that evening, a fourteenth, Able Seaman David McCann died of his wounds on 19 August 1982.
 The ship was underway again with all fires extinguished by 11:00.